 Disc brakes or rim brakes?
-This is the question that every cyclist encounters probably at least once in his life.
+This is the question that every cyclist encounters at least once in their life.
 To answer this question, we will take a closer look at and compare both brakes today.

 Which system is best for mountain bikers and road cyclists?

-While the question of disc brakes or rim brakes is still hotly debated on for racing bikes, disc brakes have been firmly established on mountain bikes for many years and are indispensable for downhill, Enduro and freeride cycling.
+While the question of disc brakes or rim brakes is still being debated for racing bikes, disc brakes have been firmly established on mountain bikes for many years and are indispensable for downhill, Enduro and freeride cycling.

 The advantages of disc brakes on MTBs

 On long and steep descents, rim brakes tend to heat up the rims a lot.
 This can lead to reduced braking performance or even damage the rim, tyres and brake pads.
 Even in wet conditions, disc brakes are vastly superior to cantilever brakes or V-brakes.
 Disc brakes for mountain bikes are sometimes equipped with cable pulls for power transmission.
 High-quality brakes, however, are usually hydraulic systems that use a special brake fluid to transmit power.